-We are three Yorkshire-based groups training in traditional Aikido under Sensei Ken Marsden, 6th Dan, Shihan.
-We train in Bradford, Leeds and York.
+We are two Yorkshire-based groups training in traditional Aikido under Sensei Ken Marsden, 6th Dan, Shihan.
+We train in Bradford and Leeds.
 For details of the locations and times, please use the menu on the left.

 Aikido was created by Morihei Ueshiba (now known as O Sensei, meaning Great Teacher) in Japan between 1920 and 1940.
 Morihei Ueshiba was born in 1883 at a time when many martial arts were still taught by masters in the old tradition.
 In his early manhood, Morihei mastered several arts, including swordsmanship and unarmed self-defence.
 At the same time, he developed into a deeply religious person and envisaged a new system of budo (lit: the way of the warrior), which would provide a basis for both physical and spiritual development.
 He named this new art Aikido: the way (do) of harmonising (ai) the spirit (ki).
 Ki is the creative life-spirit of the universe, one’s own life energy.

 The Aikikai Foundation, the Japanese headquarter for Aikido, is located in Hombu Dojo, Tokyo, and headed by Moriteru Ueshiba, O Sensei‘s grandson.